ever-works/awesome-chairs-data/data/herman-miller-inc/herman-miller-inc.md

   - Dining tables
   - Occasional tables
   - Outdoor tables
-  - All table product lines

-- **Small Business Program – Herman Miller Professional**
-  - Program for small businesses purchasing Herman Miller products.

-### Features
-- Wide catalog of ergonomic office chairs and seating options.
-- Multiple seating formats (office, side, stacking, nesting, lounge, benches, stools, outdoor, ESD-safe seating).
-- Workspace solutions covering individual desks, shared benching, and private offices.
-- Height-adjustable (sit-to-stand) desks and tables.
-- Dedicated categories for conference, training, dining, occasional, and outdoor tables.
-- Gaming-specific product line for seating and workspaces.
-- Online store for direct purchasing.
+- **Online Store for Home Use**
-- Resources and planning content focused on workplace and home-office setups.
+  - Direct-to-consumer online store for home and home-office products
-- Over a century of operation providing furniture solutions.
+  - Range of classic and contemporary furniture designs
-- Global location support with a selector for different regions (e.g., United States).

-### Programs & Business Services
+- **Business and Small-Business Solutions**
+  - Furniture and workspace solutions for organizations of various sizes
-- **Herman Miller Professional (Small Business Program)**
+  - **Herman Miller Professional (Small Business Program):**
-  - Aimed at small businesses.
+    - Product advice for small businesses
-  - Provides product advice.
-  - Offers exclusive discounts on purchases.
+    - Access to exclusive discounts
-  - Includes complimentary 3D renderings for planning spaces.
+    - Complimentary 3D renderings to support space planning

+- **Resources and Planning**
+  - Educational content and resources on workspace planning and design
+  - Guidance for creating work, home, and hybrid environments
+  - Focus on durable, long-term furniture solutions developed over more than 100 years in operation

-### Pricing
+## Pricing
-- Pricing varies by product and configuration and is not detailed in the provided content.
-Current pricing is available through the Herman Miller online store or sales channels.
+- Pricing varies by product type, model, and configuration.
+- Current prices and available configurations are provided on the Herman Miller online store and through sales channels for business customers.